ION28/BLUESPAWN/README.md

     * Processes

 ## Contact Us
-If you have any questions, comments, or suggestions, please feel free to send us an email at <bluespawn@virginia.edu>
+If you have any questions, comments, or suggestions, please feel free to send us an email at <bluespawn@virginia.edu> or message us in [the BLUESPAWN Discord Server](https://discord.gg/JMxPPfZ).

 ## Licensing & Compliance
 The core BLUESPAWN code is licensed under [GNU General Public License (GPL) v3.0](https://github.com/ION28/BLUESPAWN/blob/master/LICENSE).